anetczuk/dk-mage/README.md

 Moreover compiler have to support *C++17* standard.

-Next step is to install application dependencies.
-It can be done by executing script `./external/build.sh`.
-Script, among other things, will build *libadikted*.

-To generate build system call one of scripts placed in `./configure` directory.
+To generate build system execute one of scripts placed in `./configure` directory.
 It will create proper folder in `build` directory.
-For example calling `./configure/release_gcc.sh` will create `build/release_gcc` directory.
-To build the application then go to `build/release_gcc` and run `make`.
+For example calling `./configure/lin_release_gcc.sh` will create `build/lin_release_gcc` directory.
+To build the application then go to `build/lin_release_gcc` and run `make`.

 ## Examples of various used techniques: